Advice > Consulting

 Once the company receives your application, recruiters will then look at your resume and assess if your experience matches the position you’ve applied for.

-To help tailor your application to the position you’re targeting, use our free resume guide.
-You can also find our role-specific resume guides for the following positions:
+To help tailor your application to the position you’re targeting, take a look at our role-specific resume guides:

-As for cover letters, they are not required for any roles and will not be reviewed as part of your application, according to Capital One’s UK-based early career website.
+Do note that cover letters are not required for any roles and will not be reviewed as part of your application, according to Capital One’s UK-based early career website.

 If you’re looking for expert feedback, you can also get input from our team of expert recruiters, who will cover what achievements to focus on (or ignore), how to get more impact from your bullet points, and more.